CA Education for a Global Economy InitiativeInformation regarding the California Education for a Global Economy

-Improving Education for English Learners: Research-Based Approaches, Chapter 6 (PDF)
+Improving Education for Multilingual and English Learners: Research to Practice (PDF)

 CDE Press, 2020

-This chapter includes information on educational programs for English learners.
+This chapter includes information on multilingual programs and pedagogy.

 Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA)

 This office in the U.S. Department of Education is responsible for the administration of English learner programs and services, Title III, and the Every Student Succeeds Act (ESSA).